 Our main goal in designing PipeServer was to make it easy to use without sacrificing performance.
-The class has a minimum of properties, and events: Connected, DataIn, Disconnected, ReadyToSend, and Error.
+The component has a minimum of properties, and events: Connected, DataIn, Disconnected, ReadyToSend, and Error.

 PipeServer can start to listen on a pipe by setting PipeName and then setting Listening to True.
 When a client connects the Connected event fires, a ConnectionId is assigned, and communication can start.
 From this point on, the operation is very similar to PipeClient.
 Data is sent by assigning the data string to the DataToSend property.

-The following is the full list of the properties of the class with short descriptions.
+The following is the full list of the properties of the component with short descriptions.
 Click on the links for further details.

 |PipeName||The name of the pipe.|

-The following is the full list of the methods of the class with short descriptions.
+The following is the full list of the methods of the component with short descriptions.
 Click on the links for further details.

 |Config||Sets or retrieves a configuration setting.|